Organic Pest Management & Beneficial Insect Controls

 Our gardens serve as an oasis for life.
 With each type of crop you plant, you'll soon come to discover an insect or critter that has found a veritable feast.
 If left unchecked you can kiss your harvest good-bye.
 So take the time to recognize your enemies & what they're drawn to.
 Take the cabbage moth larvea, for example.
 Holes in my kale.... hmm?
 If you don't spot them fast, your leaves will be denuded.

-HEALTHY PLANTS!
-Without a doubt, preventing a pest infestation is the best option.
+HEALTHY PLANTS ARE MORE RESILIENT: Without a doubt, preventing a pest infestation is the best option.
 Healthy plants are the first place to start.
-When we can't fight off an infection, we go to the Doctor for help.
-But if we get good rest, fluids & nourishment, we can often fight off infections on our own.
+When humans feel sick, they try to get good rest, fluids & nourishment.
+By doing so, they can often fight off infections on their own.
 To an extent, the same applies to our plants.
 Drought stressed plants will wilt and could suffer tissue damage.
 Poorly fertilized vegetables will show obvious signs of deficiency.
 A plant that is starved for light will be thin and spindly.
 It won't have the energy to withstand attacks.

 When our garden vegetables are under constant stress, many insects can naturally detect this.
-They will often target and feast upon those weakened plants.
+They often target and feast upon those weakened plants.
 Meanwhile, they may completely ignore the healthy ones that are just a few inches away!
 Aphids, pill bugs and maggots quickly come to mind.
 So keep your veggies healthy.
 Make sure they get proper light, moisture & nutrients.
 You can even select plant cultivars that have natural resistance to certain diseases, giving them a genetic advantage!

 COMPANION HERB PLANTING: The inclusion of companion herbs and flowers is a win-win for any gardener.
 Herbs can be harvested for consumption.
 Their flowers enhance the beauty of your garden.
 The fragrances can be delightful.
 And to top it all off, those very same fragrances that we may love, are HATED by some of our enemies!